 ufw etc. Consult the corresponding manuals of the used software.
 On Windows Veyon automatically configures the integrated Windows firewall if the option Enable firewall exception in the network settings is set to its default value (enabled).
 If a 3rd party firewall solution is used it must be configured to allow external access to TCP ports 11100 (primary service port) and 11400 (demo server).

-Another cause of error can be wrong or insufficient authentication settings.
+Another cause of the error can be wrong or insufficient authentication settings.
 For first tests you should select logon authentication instead of key file authentication on both computers.
 As soon as the authentication test is successful on the local computer external access will also work.

 If key file authentication is used the key files on master and client computers must match exactly.
 On client computers the public key file must have exactly the same content as on the master computer.
 If the access still fails the access permissions to the key files may be wrong.
 The Veyon Service needs to have read permissions on the public key file while the user of Veyon Master has to be able to read the private key file.
 If the problem persists the key file directories of the key files should be deleted on all computers and a new keypair generated on the master computer.
 The public key must then be imported again on all client computers.

 Settings for computer access control¶

 An incorrect configuration of computer access control can also lead to computers being inaccessible.
 Initially it’s recommended to disable computer access control completely using the Veyon Configurator.
 This allows to determine which method for computer access control is possibly incorrectly configured.

-If authorized user groups for computer access are used you should check whether the list of authorized user groups is complete and whether the accessing user is member of one of these user groups.
+If authorized user groups for computer access are used you should check whether the list of authorized user groups is complete and whether the accessing user is a member of one of these user groups.